Deferribacter autotrophicus: Significance

 Deferribacter autotrophicus is the first deep-sea bacterium to demonstrate chemolithoautotrophic growth and metabolism, providing more richness to microbial biodiversity and enhancing our understanding of microbial contributions to human life.
-The Deferribacter genus, in general, is significant because the microorganisms within the genus are iron-reducing and hyperthermophilic, meaning they can carry out necessary processes, like metal cycling, even in extreme conditions.
+The Deferribacter genus is significant because the microorganisms within the genus are iron-reducing and hyperthermophilic, meaning they can carry out necessary processes, like metal cycling, even in extreme conditions.
 D. autotrophicus, in particular, can metabolize a wide range of inorganic materials and thus contribute more expansively to recycling materials in extremophilic conditions to contribute to ecological resilience.

 In research, D. autotrophicus is valuable in its fixation of inorganic carbon and demonstrates the reductive TCA cycle, in which carbon dioxide and water are used to make carbon compounds.
 More than simply demonstrating how the process is completed, D. autotrophicus can also help study what allows an organism to undergo the process.
 For example, Deferribacter desulfuricans contains all of the genes associated with the TCA cycle with a 98% similar protein identity to the genes in D. autotrophicus that allow it to undergo the process.
 Still, D. desulfuricans is incapable of growing autotrophically.

 Further, the reduction of Fe(III) in D. autotrophicus in the presence of both organic compounds and molecular hydrogen has been demonstrated yet the exact mechanism is unresolved.
 Unlike commonly known ferric iron reducers, such as Shewanella oneidensis and Geobacter sulfurreducens, homologs of some of the key genes involved in iron-reduction are not found in D. autotrophicus.
 D. autotrophicus is the only species in the Deferribacterota phylum with a sequenced genome that is capable of Fe(III) reduction.
 While D. desulfuricans shares some gene clusters homologous to those in D. autotrophicus that are essential for iron reduction, its inability to perform iron reduction for other reasons hinders its utility in elucidating conclusive mechanisms of iron reduction in the phylum.
 Studying the full genome of D. autotrophicus alongside those of other iron-reducers in the genus, such as D. thermophilus and D. abyssi, could fill this gap in knowledge.